pixl8/Preside-Documentation/docs/02.devguides/22.restframework/page.md

 The framework automatically adds `ETag` response headers for GET and HEAD REST requests.
 These are a simple MD5 hash of the serialized response body.
 In addition, if the REST request includes a `If-None-Match` request header whose value matches the generated `ETag`, the framework will set an empty response body and set the status of the response to `304 Not modified`.

-More advanced caching can be achieved using the CacheBox framework that is built in to ColdBox (and therefore PresideCMS).
+More advanced caching can be achieved using the CacheBox framework that is built in to ColdBox (and therefore Preside).
 See the [ColdBox docs](http://wiki.coldbox.org/wiki/CacheBox.cfm) for further details.

 ## HEAD requests